mariocannistra/python-paho-mqtt-for-aws-iot/README.md

 ## Platforms supported

 I've tested the certificate creation commands only on Windows using the AWS CLI.
 I think they should work on the AWS CLI of other platforms.
+If you need to AWS CLI set-up please check this link: [https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html]

-My python programs run perfectly on:
+This Python programs run perfectly on:
 - Raspberry PI 2 with Raspbian Jessie and Python 2.7
 - Debian Jessie virtual machine with Python 2.7
 - Windows with Python 3.4 installed by Conda
+- Ubuntu 20.04 with Python 3.8 installed by Conda

 ## Create a thing, certifcate, keys and attaching them to enable usage of AWS IoT hub